BurntNail/6th-Form/Lesson Notes/Design Engineering/Material Considerations/Properties/Property Words/Chemical Resistance.md

 type: "Property Words"
 ---

-The definition of corrosion resistance refers to how well a substance can withstand damage caused by oxidation or other chemical reactions.
+definition:: The definition of corrosion resistance refers to how well a substance can withstand damage caused by oxidation or other chemical reactions. example:: You might need a material with high chemical resistance (like glass) to store acids to ensure the container isn't dissolved.